bcgov/design-system/packages/react-components/README.md

 Components live in `./src/components` and are targeted by the build process with an export in `./src/index.ts`.

+#### Testing components with Jest

+Unit tests can be run with Jest using `npm run test`.

 ### Storybook

 Storybook stories live in `./src/stories`.

 Run `npm run storybook-dev` to access the Storybook instance for the component library.

+#### Testing with Storybook Test Runner

+With Storybook running locally, use the `npm run test-storybook` script to run `@storybook/test-runner` using the configuration defined in `./.storybook/test-runner.ts`.
+[Learn more about Storybook Test Runner](https://storybook.js.org/docs/writing-tests/test-runner).

 ### Vite kitchen sink application